 Staff should share low-level concerns in confidence with Gemma Ellis, Designated Safeguarding Lead and if she is not available then another member of the safeguarding team.
+Concerns should be recorded on CPOMS as soon as possible.

 Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.